-Recently I did a post explaining how I teach my students to annotate a text.
-In case you missed it here is a brief overview:
+Recently I wrote an article explaining how I teach my students to annotate a text.
+In case you missed it here is a brief overview of the benefits and process of annotating a complex text during close reading.

 Benefits of Annotating a Text